DSUCS0018/HeallthNER/README.md

 - **Medical Documentation**: Automatically tag and categorize medical documents
 - **Drug Discovery**: Identify relationships between diseases, symptoms, and treatments

----

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments
 - [spaCy](https://spacy.io/) team for the excellent NLP library